-If you are a budding data-scientist and wants to take a swing at analyzing financial data-sets, then you have come to the right place.
+If you are a budding data-scientist and want to take a swing at analyzing financial data-sets, then you have come to the right place.

 pluto takes the grunt work out of financial data analysis by providing a uniform python/R interface to data-sets obtained from multiple sources and vendors.
 You don’t need to setup and maintain databases or know how to download and parse files with weird formats or worry about data vendor agreements. pluto abstracts all that away from you.
 You can just focus on analyzing data-sets.